Admissions

 Our department's PhD program encompasses three fields: Statistics, Actuarial Science and Financial Modelling.

-The Own Your Future doctoral professional development program creates career-ready graduates with the Power Skills necessary to excel in their studies and achieve their future goals.
-Assess your own strengths and opportunities for growth and focus on what you want to get out of your time here at Western.
+The Own Your Future doctoral professional development program will help you become a career-ready graduate with the skills necessary to excel in your studies and achieve your future goals.
+By participating in the program, you will assess your own strengths and opportunities for growth, choose what skills you want to enhance during your time at Western, and learn how to articulate the skills you gained in your degree to optimize your future career opportunities.
 To learn more, visit www.uwo.ca/ownyourfuture.

 Program Length

-- 12 Terms
+• 12 Terms

 Program Design

-- Full-time study
+• Full-time study

-- Thesis-based
+• Thesis-based

 Funding Information